gsantner/markor/README.md

 <br/>📚 Notebook: Store all documents on a common filesystem folder
 <br/>📓 QuickNote: Fast accessible for keeping notes
 <br/>☑️ To-Do: Write down your to-do
-<br/>🖍 Formats: Markdown, todo.txt, csv, ics, ini, json, toml, txt, vcf, yaml
+<br/>🖍 Formats: Markdown, todo.txt, csv, ics, ini, json, toml, txt, vcf, yaml, t2t (txt2tags)
 <br/>📋 Copy to clipboard: Copy any text, including text shared into Markor
 <br/>💡 Notebook is the root folder of documents and can be changed to any location on the filesystem.
 QuickNote and To-Do are textfiles
 <br/>